Access Requests with Datadog Incident Management | Teleport

 Create a Datadog Service Account

 Next, navigate to Organization Settings -> Identity & Accounts -> Service Accounts to view your organization's service accounts.
 To create a new service account, click on New Service Account and name it "Teleport Access".
 You can provide whatever email you'd like to associate with the service account, then assign the role "Datadog Standard Role".
-This role provides the required permissions necessary to manage the Teleport Access Request incidents.
+This role provides the required permissions necessary to manage the incidents in Datadog.

 Now click on the "Teleport Access" service account that was just created and click on the Application Keys tab and click on New Key and name it "Teleport Access" to create a new Application key.
 Copy the Application key to paste in a later step.